openstack/pycadf/doc/source/specification/resources.rst

 host          cadf:Host         No        The optional information about the (network) host of the resource geolocation   cadf:Geolocation  Dependent This optional property describes the geographic location of the resource using Geolocation data type.
 Required if not geolocationId geolocationId cadf:Identifier   Dependent This optional property identifies a CADF Geolocation by reference.
-Required if not geolocation attachments   cadf:Attachment[] No        An optional array of extended or domain-specific information about the resource or its contex
+Required if not geolocation attachments   cadf:Attachment[] No        An optional array of extended or domain-specific information about the resource or its context
 ============= ================= ========= ===================================================================================================================================

 Serialisation